 - Drain and transfer potatoes to the bowl of a food processor or stand mixer (or use a large bowl and a hand-held electric mixer).

-- Add coconut milk, cinnamon, maple syrup, vanilla, salt, and black pepper to potatoes.
+- Add coconut milk, maple syrup, cinnamon, vanilla, salt, and black pepper to potatoes.
 Mix on medium speed until smooth, scraping down sides of bowl once or twice.
 Taste and adjust flavours if desired.
-Add more maple syrup if you want it sweeter, more coconut milk to make it creamier or more cinnamon, salt and pepper to incorporate more flavour.
+Add more maple syrup if you want it sweeter, more coconut milk to make it creamier or more cinnamon, salt and pepper to incorporate more flavor.

 - Transfer sweet potato mixture to a 9 x 9-inch baking dish.
 Sprinkle pecans evenly over sweet potato mixture.